NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronGui/PyPanel.rst

     :param index: :class:`int`
     :param widget: `QWidget <https://pyside.github.io/docs/pyside/PySide/QtGui/QWidget.html>`

 Inserts a `QWidget <https://pyside.github.io/docs/pyside/PySide/QtGui/QWidget.html>` inherited *widget* at the given *index* of the layout in the dialog.
-This allows to add custom GUI created directly using PySide.
+This allows one to add custom GUI created directly using PySide.
 The widget will always be inserted **after** any user parameter.

 .. warning::